Cradle (song)

 "Cradle 2005" is a song recorded by English girl group Atomic Kitten from their compilation The Greatest Hits.
 It was released as a single on 14 February 2005, in aid of World Vision, a year after the group's announcement of their split in 2004.
+The song reached number 10 on the UK Singles Chart and number 46 in Ireland.

+Versions

-It is a partially re-recorded version of a song that was previously included on their debut album, Right Now (2000).
-While the demo version of "Cradle", produced by Simon Franglen, appeared on the album's early 2000 Japanese release; a slightly faster recording, produced by Quiz & Larossi, appeared on the album's late 2000 UK release.
+"Cradle 2005" is a partially re-recorded version of a song that was previously included on their debut album, Right Now (2000).
+While the demo version of "Cradle", produced by Simon Franglen, appeared on the album's early 2000 Japanese release, a slightly faster recording, produced by Quiz & Larossi, appeared on the album's late 2000 UK release.
 The song was originally led entirely by group member Natasha Hamilton; "Cradle 2005" was re-recorded to include additional lead vocals from Jenny Frost and Liz McClarnon for the charity release and remixed by Jeremy Wheatley.
-"Cradle 2005" reached number 10 on the UK Singles Chart and number 46 in Ireland.